 battery - When a battery is installed, you can use the computer without connecting the computer to an electrical outlet.
-For more information, see Using a Battery.
+For more information, see Using a docking device slot - Lets you attach your computer to a docking device.
+See the documentation that came with your docking device for additional